Pension Scams and Fraud

 If you are emailing from a link on a website, sometimes the email you see on screen is in the format you expect but when you click on it, an email is created that contains a different address in the email header.
 Always check the email address before sending.

-What you should not do if you are contacted
+What not to do if you are contacted

 This is a basic list of what not to do if you are contacted by a scammer, always think if it sounds too good to be true it usually is.
 Always check who you are talking to over the telephone and never click on a link sent in an email or text unless you are sure of who it has come from.